Skip to content

 Why is rice and beans so great?

-Rice & beans (or “rice & peas” as it is known in the Caribbean) is simple, cheap and delicious.
 It’s focus on simple, readily available and affordable, and mild ingredients suit adult’s budgets and children’s palates very well and it is easy to add veg to without changing the flavour or texture of the dish too much.
 While you can serve this alongside cooked meat or fish, it is a balanced, protein-rich meal in and of itself, so you can make your money go further all while eating better.

 Its adaptability means rice & bean can be as healthy, cheap, easy and quick as you choose to make it, meaning it’s a perfect basic family recipe to have under your belt to make small tweaks to over time.
+We’ve kept the recipe below simple rather than focusing on a traditional recipe, but if you have a more traditional one you already make, just use yours as a starting point and use our tips to adapt as you go.

 You can make a big batch of rice & beans and freeze for up to a month to have it on hand for quick dinners, just make sure to cool and freeze quickly and reheat to piping hot to keep temperatures safe and healthy for the rice.